frederic-perez/AmE-dictionary/data/dictionary.md

 __cookware__
 __cool (one's) heels__ _idiom_ To wait, sometimes so that one becomes calmer or more composed.
 __cool your jets__
+__coolie hat__ _n_ A conical-shaped usually straw hat worn especially to protect the head from the heat of the sun.
 __coonass__ :two::hammer: (coonasses)
 __coop<sup>1</sup>__ _To fly the coop._
 __coop<sup>2</sup>__ _v_ (cooped)